 Transactions in foreign currencies are translated at the foreign exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the balance date are translated to Australian dollars at the foreign exchange rate ruling at that date.
-Foreign exchange differences arising on translation are recognised in the statement of comprehensive income.
+Foreign exchange differences arising on translation are recognised in the Consolidated Statement of Profit or Loss and Other Comprehensive Income.
 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
 Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to Australian dollars at foreign exchange rates ruling at the dates the fair value was determined.

-(F) PROPERTY, PLANT AND EQUIPMENT
+(F) PROPERTY, PLANT AND EQUIPMENT Owned assets

-Owned assets